LLAW6170 & JDOC6170

 1.2 Course description

-Information and communication technologies are part of the very fabric of contemporary societies.
+Network information technologies are now a part of the very fabric of contemporary societies.
 Their understanding and mastery are a required form of literacy in the 21st century.
-Social dynamics everywhere have changed because of ICTs and in the image of these a new social paradigm has been formed.
-Sociologist Manuel Castells has termed this new social paradigm “informationalism”, in contrast with the idea of “industrialism” that characterized 20th century societies.
-As a social science, law is not imune to these transformations but is rather profoundly influenced by them, to the point that we can speak of a new stage in legal scholarship and practice – of the Law of the Information Society.
+Social dynamics everywhere have changed because of them and in their image a new social paradigm has been formed.
+Sociologist Manuel Castells has termed this new social paradigm “informationalism”, in contrast with the idea of “industrialism” that characterized 20th-century societies.
+As a social science, law is not immune to these transformations but is rather profoundly reshaped by them.
+This course examines how so, with a particular focus on the main locus of such transformations—the Internet.

 The focus of our course is on major common law jurisdictions, taking the law in the United Kingdom and in Hong Kong as a starting point.
 Nonetheless, occasional – and in some areas extensive – references to the law in the European Union will be made.